mayhsundar/Shoulder/README.md

-A web application that is your best friend, you can share anything in it.
+A web application that is your best friend, you can share anything in it anonymously

 node js project with google functionality